cindycc88x-neko/lifestyle-stroke-analysis/README.md

 # Lifestyle Factors and Stroke Risk Analysis

+## Background

+Stroke is one of the leading causes of death and disability worldwide.
+While clinical factors such as hypertension and heart disease are well studied, lifestyle factors may also play an important role in stroke risk.

+Understanding how lifestyle-related variables influence stroke risk can support early prevention and public health strategies.

+---

-## Project Overview
+## Objective

-This project explores the relationship between mental health (approximated by smoking behavior) and stroke risk using a healthcare dataset.
+This project aims to investigate the relationship between lifestyle factors and stroke risk, and evaluate whether these variables can be used for predictive modelling.

-The goal is to understand how psychological and lifestyle factors contribute to stroke occurrence.

 ---